Hotmoka/hotmoka/tutorial/Takamaka.md

 a _beneficiary_ to sell an item to the buying contract that offers the highest bid.
-Since data in blockchain is public, in a non-blind auction it is possible that bidders eavesdrop the offers of other bidders in order to place an offer that is only slightly better than the current best offer.
-In a blind auction, instead, bids are hashed, so that they do not reveal their amount.
-After a bidding time expires, bidders reveal the real values of their bids and the actual winner is determined.
+Since data in blockchain is public, in a non-blind auction it is possible that bidders eavesdrop the offers of other bidders in order to place an offer that is only slightly higher than the current best offer.
+A blind auction, instead, uses a two phases
+mechanism: in the first _bidding time_, bidders place bids, hashed, so that they do not reveal their amount.
+After the bidding time expires, the second phase, called _reveal time_, allows bidders to reveal the real values of their bids and the auction contract to determine the actual winner.
 This works since, to reveal a bid, each bidder must provide the real data of the bid.
-The auction contract then recomputes the hash from real data and checks if the result matches the hash provided before by the bidder.
+The auction contract then recomputes the hash from real data and checks if the result matches the hash provided at bidding time.
 If not, the bid is considered invalid.
 Bidders can even place fake offers on purpose, in order to confuse other bidders.